On this page:

 The ideas is that there is a hierarchy of slides so that after each key point you have other slides that explain or add detail to that key point.

 Cliff Atkinson (writer of the book Beyond Bullet Points) suggested using a table in MSWord (similar to the one in the template that is available to download at the bottom of this page) to help you structure and plan your presentation before you even open PowerPoint.
 This means you can concentrate on your story before getting distracted by design and content issues.
-University of Hull staff and students can access the eBook for Beyond Bullet Points via this link: Beyond Bullet Points eBook.
+We have copy of the book in our library: Beyond Bullet Points: Beyond Bullet Points.

 Middle section option 2 - sparkline